raganwald/JQuery-Combinators/README.md

       .into(adjacent)
         .into(empties)

+They compose and commute just like jQuery's built-in methods.
+If you use [Functional Javascript][fj], you can use `compose` directly:

+    var liberties = Functional.compose(empties, adjacent);

+    $(...)
+      .into(liberties)

-They compose and commute just like jQuery's built-in methods, In summary, `.into` lets you write your own jQuery methods on the fly without having to inject them into the global namespace as your own plugin.
+In summary, `.into` lets you write your own jQuery methods on the fly without having to inject them into the global namespace as your own plugin.
 This encourages you to write your code in "jQuery style."

 **caveat**